-Under Windows Vista and Windows Server 2003, the CLIP command allows you to copy the results returned by a command in the DOS command prompt.
+Under Windows, the CLIP command allows you to copy the results returned by a command in the DOS command prompt.
 This trick can be useful if you need to paste the results of the IPCONFIG command, for example, in a forum, it avoids the manual entry of all the data.

 Copying the results to the clipboard